A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 \subsubsection{Simplex-NeuPL}

-Simplex-NeuPL~\cite{liu2022simplex}, which builds on NeuPL, is designed to achieve $\textit{any-mixture optimality}$, which signifies that the formulated policy should exhibit flexibility across a diverse spectrum of adversaries, including those that might not present equivalent competitive prowess.
+Simplex-NeuPL~\citep{liu2022simplex}, which builds on NeuPL, is designed to achieve $\textit{any-mixture optimality}$, which signifies that the formulated policy should exhibit flexibility across a diverse spectrum of adversaries, including those that might not present equivalent competitive prowess.
 To model the population learning process from a geometric perspective, Simplex-NeuPL introduces the concept of the population simplex.
-Analogously to its predecessor, Simplex-NeuPL integrates a conditional network to characterize the policy, represented as $\pi_\theta(\cdot|h(i))$ conditioned on the opponent sampling strategy $h(i)=\sigma_i$.
-Intriguingly, there is a slight possibility that $\sigma_i$ does not originate from the MSS.
-Instead, it is drawn as a sample from the population simplex.
-This sampling mechanism results in greater robustness.
+Analogously to its predecessor, Simplex-NeuPL integrates a conditional network to characterize the policy, represented as $\pi_\theta(\cdot|h(k))$ conditioned on the opponent sampling strategy $h(k)=\sigma_{[k]}$.
+Notably, $\sigma_{[k]}$ may be sampled from the population simplex rather than the MSS, enhancing robustness.